Gemma Galdón-Clavell: Career

+Awards

 Gemma Galdon was a finalist for the 2017 European Union Women Innovators Award and was selected by Ashoka as a 2020 Social Entrepreneur.
 In 2023 she received one of the Hispanic Star Awards, awards for agents of change in the Spanish-speaking community given to people who are having a transformative impact in different sectors of society.
 In 2024 she was honored by Mozilla in the Rise25 awards in the entrepreneurship category for her role in Eticas.ai.